nanos-world/docs/tutorials/BasicHUDCanvas.rst

     ammo_clip_item_id = nil
     ammo_bag_item_id = nil

     -- When LocalPlayer spawns, sets an event on it to trigger when we possesses a new character, to store the local controlled character locally.
-This event is only called once, see Package:on("Load") to load it when reloading a package
+This event is only called once, see Package:Subscribe("Load") to load it when reloading a package
-    NanosWorld:on("SpawnLocalPlayer", function(local_player)
+    NanosWorld:Subscribe("SpawnLocalPlayer", function(local_player)
-        local_player:on("Possess", function(character)
+        local_player:Subscribe("Possess", function(player, character)
             UpdateLocalCharacter(character)
         end)
     end)

     -- When package loads, verify if LocalPlayer already exists (eg. when reloading the package), then try to get and store it's controlled character
-    Package:on("Load", function()
+    Package:Subscribe("Load", function()
         if (NanosWorld:GetLocalPlayer() ~= nil) then
             UpdateLocalCharacter(NanosWorld:GetLocalPlayer():GetControlledCharacter())
         end